You're viewing docs for an older version of Lit. Click here for the latest version.

 Want it on GitHub?
 If you're familiar with git you may want to create a GitHub repository for your starter project, instead of just downloading the zip file.
 You can use the GitHub template repository feature to create your own repository from the JavaScript starter project or the TypeScript starter project.
 Then clone your new repository and install dependencies, as above.

-file in the project root. - TypeScript.
-Edit the
+JavaScript.
+Edit the my-element.js file in the project root.

 A couple of things to look for in the code: